jofas/blog/content/002-first-time-running/index.md

 My brain was mercifully numb, shut down by the steady movement and exhaustion.
-While I remember the disquiet during the first quarter of the run very well, I can't recall my state of mind while running back through the plane, which makes me assume it was peaceful or at least empty.
+While I remember the disquiet during the first quarter of the run very well, I can't recall my state of mind while running back through the plane, making me assume it was peaceful.
+Or at least empty.
 Until I reached the last section, back up the hill.
 With my poor endurance I was immediately winded by the not-so-steep incline.
-I was already running as slow as possible, so I couldn't decrease my speed any further or else I would've reverted to walking.
+I was already running as slow as possible so I couldn't decrease my speed any further or else I would've reverted to walking.
 Luckily there was a shady spot at the end of the section with the steepest incline.